immcantation/alakazam/docs/topics/buildPhylipLineage.md

 :   [ChangeoClone](ChangeoClone-class.md) object containing clone data.

 dnapars_exec
-:   absolute path to the PHYLIP dnapars executable.
+:   absolute path to the PHYLIP dnapars or dnaml executable.

 dist_mat
 :   Character distance matrix to use for reassigning edge weights.